Its Better with Butter

 Restaurant Style Chicken Satay and Rice

-By: Merritt Allen
+By: Merritt

 Whether unwrapped from a hot packet of foil or served on a brilliantly white plate; chicken satay is rich in color and flavor, making it both fun to look at and to eat.
 If you are looking for a new favorite chicken recipe, this dish for chicken satay at home will have you hooked.